-In addition to consultations, the practitioner should allow time for preparing for the sessions and supervision.
-Please see the table below for an approximate delivery guideline time for each group.
+In addition to consultations, the practitioner should allow time for preparation and supervision.
+Please see the table below for an approximate timeframe for delivering the programme.

-INDIVIDUAL PROGRAM CONSULTATION TIME 5-71⁄2 hours (60-90 mins per session for 5 sessions) PRE AND POST ASSESSMENTS - QUESTIONNAIRE SCORING AND FEEDBACK 1⁄2 hours TELEPHONE SUPPORT OR HOME VISIT n/a SESSION PREPARATION AND POST- SESSION DEBRIEF/SUPERVISION 2 hours CASE NOTES AND REPORT WRITING 2 hours TOTAL TIME 91⁄2-12 hours per family GROUP PROGRAM CONSULTATION TIME 10 hours (2 hours per session for 5 sessions) PRE AND POST ASSESSMENTS - QUESTIONNAIRE SCORING AND FEEDBACK 2 hours (8 families on average per group) TELEPHONE SUPPORT OR HOME VISIT n/a SESSION PREPARATION AND POST- SESSION DEBRIEF/SUPERVISION 4 hours CASE NOTES AND REPORT WRITING 4 hours (30 mins per family, 8 families) TOTAL TIME 20 hours per group
+programme.
+INDIVIDUAL PROGRAMME CONSULTATION TIME 5-71⁄2 hours (60-90 mins per session for 5 sessions) PRE AND POST ASSESSMENTS - QUESTIONNAIRE SCORING AND FEEDBACK 1⁄2 hours TELEPHONE SUPPORT OR HOME VISIT n/a SESSION PREPARATION AND POST- SESSION DEBRIEF/SUPERVISION 2 hours CASE NOTES AND REPORT WRITING 2 hours TOTAL TIME 91⁄2-12 hours per family GROUP PROGRAMME CONSULTATION TIME 10 hours (2 hours per session for 5 sessions) PRE AND POST ASSESSMENTS - QUESTIONNAIRE SCORING AND FEEDBACK 2 hours (8 families on average per group) TELEPHONE SUPPORT OR HOME VISIT n/a SESSION PREPARATION AND POST- SESSION DEBRIEF/SUPERVISION 4 hours CASE NOTES AND REPORT WRITING 4 hours (30 mins per family, 8 families) TOTAL TIME 20 hours per group Based on an average of 2 modules completed per family in addition to a

-Based on an average of 2 modules completed per family in addition to a Level 4 program.
+\Based on an average of 2 modules completed per family in addition to a Level 4 programme.